 B. Introduction to LIGO

-Distortions in space-time is almost impossible to measure directly, for if you use a meter stick, the meter stick itself will expand and contract with changing space-time.
+Distortions in space-time is almost impossible to measure directly, for if you use a meter stick, the meter stick, itself, will expand and contract with changing space-time.
 Fortunately, lights remain the same speed despite any deformation of space-time, which sets the basis for the LIGO detectors.
 [9]

-The detectors of LIGO—Michelson Interferometer—was invented by Albert Abraham Michelson, first used in the famous Michelson-Morley experiment [10].
+The detector of LIGO—Michelson Interferometer—was invented by Albert Abraham Michelson, and was first used in the famous Michelson-Morley experiment [10].
 Its function is for optical interferometry.
-With a beam splitter, a light source is split into the two arms, and each of the new beam is reflected back and combined again.
-The result of such combination leads to optical interferenceeither constructive or destructive depending on the changes in length of the arms.
-Therefore, the photo detector could sense the variation in the arms length.
+With a beam splitter, a light source is split into two arms, and each of the new beams is reflected back and combined again.
+The result of such combination leads to optical interference, either constructive or destructive depending on the changes in the length of the arms.
+Therefore, the photo detector could sense the variation in the arm lengths.
 [9]

 The interferometer in LIGO consists of two vacuum arms of equal length—4 kilometers long, which form an L shape.
-There is a laser light source and a photodetector at about the corner of the L, and a beam splitter at the corner.
-At each end and in the middle of the arms freely hanged four mirrors which reflects the laser beam, and the two beams are combined into one at the beam splitter.
-Those mirrors in the middle are used to increase the distance light beams travel, and as a result, the actual effective length is increased from 4km to 1120 km, greatly enhancing LIGO’s sensitivity.
-If the arm length changed, the two light beams which were originally in phase would be out of phase, creating destructive interference which allows the photodetector to sense the infinitesimal change in length of the arms.
+There is a laser light source and a photodetector at the corner of the L, and a beam splitter at the corner.
+At each end and in the middle of the arms freely hanged four mirrors, which reflect the laser beam, and the two beams are combined into one at the beam splitter.
+Those mirrors in the middle are used to increase the distance that light beams travel, and as a result, the actual effective length is increased from 4km to 1120 km, greatly enhancing LIGO’s sensitivity.
+If the arm length changed, the two light beams that were originally in phase would be out of phase, creating destructive interference, which allows the photodetector to sense the infinitesimal change in the length of the arms.
 [9, 11]

 Moreover, the two LIGOs in the US are located in Livingston Parish , Louisiana and Hanford , Washington.
 Both are L-shaped and of the same size–their arms are all 4km long.
 The two Ls are in different directions, and they are separated by 3030.3 kilometers on land, which means the planes these observatories are on have a dihedral angle of 27.3 degrees.
 [30] Therefore, it’s guaranteed that gravitational waves from any directions can be detected, given enough sensitivity.